siddhartha-gadgil/DeptWeb/_seminars/2021/2021-07-26-prateek-kumar-vishwakarma.md

 dimension-free entrywise positivity preservers - with certain forbidden principal blocks - that are not absolutely monotonic.

-The talk will begin by discussing connections between metric geometry an d positivity, also via positive definite functions.
+The talk will begin by discussing connections between metric geometry and positivity, also via positive definite functions.
 Following this, we present Schoenberg's motivations in studying entrywise positivity preservers, followed by classical variants for matrices with entries in other real and complex domains.
 Then we shall see the result due to Guillot and Rajaratnam